TrafalgarLaw-24/Spark-programs/README.md

 # Spark Programs

 A set of pyspark scripts for anyone to learn.
-Data I used is of movies and details of them in IMDB.
+Data I've used is of movies and details from IMDB.

 ## Getting Started